githubtraining/security/responses/06b_final-issue.md

 - Enable vulnerability detection for private repositories.
 - Detect and fix security vulnerability in repositories when notified by the security vulnerability alert
-- Keep updated with security best practises by leveraging the use of a `.gitignore` file
+- Keep updated with security best practices by leveraging the use of a `.gitignore` file

 ### What's next?